Nuitka/Nuitka-website/posts/state-of-nuitka.rst

 .. contents::

-For quite some time, publicly, very little has happend with my Python compiler Nuitka.
+For quite some time, publicly, very little has happened with my Python compiler Nuitka.
 But that doesn't mean, there hasn't been progress.
 In fact it is tremendous.
 I would like to have a post that kind of summarizes, what happened.

-The last release, 0.5.1 was more of a maintainence release than making real changes.
+The last release, 0.5.1 was more of a maintenance release than making real changes.
 It turns out, that the bigger changes got delayed by a feature that I have described as "C-ish".
 Let me outline, what this means.